C2C CTF Writeups

 /proc/self/exeto analyze offsets locally. - Code Execution:

-- im target the
+- I decided to target the

-/bin/sh. - im send a
+/bin/sh. - I sent a

 Solver Script: